cncf/glossary/README.md

 npm install
 ```

-You can then run the site locally using `hugo server`.
+You can then run the site using `hugo server`.